kimkulling/cppcore/README.md

 -------
 - TStackAllocator:  A stack-based allocator scheme.
 Not much overhead and really fast.

+IO:
+---
+- FileSystem: A file-system abstraction for platform independent access and info.

 Random:
 -------
 - RandomGenerator: A wrapper class to get random numbers.